springernature/vpat/springerlink.md

 <td>
 Most of the pages found at link.springer.com generally use semantically-correct markup that meets the HTML5 specification for interface elements.
 <br><br>
 Where errors exist, they are usually minor, such as the presence of invalid <code>alt</code> and <code>src</code> attributes in SVG image nodes (ignored by user agents).
-There are some instances of incorrectly-nested elements (e.g. "[flow content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content)" wrapped in "[phrasing content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content)").
+There are some instances of incorrectly-nested elements (e.g. "<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content">flow content</a>" wrapped in "<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content">phrasing content</a>").
 <br><br>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the *older* design (currently Journals, Book Series, and ancillary pages such as search, indexes, and account management) have a slightly higher volume of parsing errors, which include more problematic errors such as <code>li</code> elements outside of <code>ul</code> elements and duplicate IDs, that may interfere with the ability of assistive technology to correctly identify some components.
+Pages rendered in the <strong>older</strong> design (currently Journals, Book Series, and ancillary pages such as search, indexes, and account management) have a slightly higher volume of parsing errors, which include more problematic errors such as <code>li</code> elements outside of <code>ul</code> elements and duplicate IDs, that may interfere with the ability of Assistive Technology to correctly identify some components.
 <br><br>
 Ancillary static pages (e.g. the pages linked to at the footer of each page, such as Terms and Conditions, Legal Information, and Accessibility, among others) are hand-built in HTML, without the use of a dynamic templating system.
 Hand-built content may contain unclosed or illegally nested elements.
 When we become aware of content with these problems, we immediately take steps to repair the HTML.
 <br><br>